Sousastep/SousaFX-docs/docs/content/loop.rst

 - auto switch / manual switch menu

-   Sets wether Solo FX is toggled automatically when the looper starts and stope looping, or manually with the ``Toggle SoloFX`` binding.
+   Sets wether Solo FX is toggled automatically when the looper starts and stops looping, or manually with the ``Toggle SoloFX`` binding.